VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Persistence/DB-Agnostic/creating-custom-module.md

 To create a new module with a database agnostic approach:

-1. Run the following command:
+1. Run the following command to create a CustomerReviews folder containing all the required projects and files for your module:

     ```cmd
     dotnet new vc-module-dba-template --ModuleName CustomerReviews --Author "Jon Doe" --CompanyName VirtoCommerce
     ```

-    This creates a CustomerReviews folder containing all the required projects and files for your module.

 1. Open the solution in Visual Studio.